Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Qualified Summary Obtainment and Privacy-Preserving Tasks

-When $d_i$'s are couples i.e. $d_i = (y_i,x_i)$, (\ref{empirical risk formular}) can be viewed as non-parametric classification ($y_i$'s take discrete value) or regression ($y_i$'s take continuous value) problem.
+When $d_i$'s are couples, i.e., $d_i = (y_i,x_i)$, (\ref{empirical risk formular}) can be viewed as non-parametric classification (where $y_i$'s take discrete value) or regression (where $y_i$'s take continuous value) problems.
 The solution of (\ref{empirical risk formular}) can be expressed as $\hat{f}_D = \sum_{i=1}^{n}a_i C^{\eta}(\cdot,d_i)$ by the Representer Theorem \citep{kimeldorf1971some}.
-However, although the theorem provides an elegant solution for (\ref{empirical risk formular}), it is ill for calculating the global sensitivity as all the elements in the vector $(a_1,\cdots,a_n)$ change once we swap one individual in the dataset.
-In the following theorem, we provide sensitivity analysis for $\hat{f}_{D}$ under certain regularized conditions. \begin{theorem} Suppose $\hat{f}_{D}$ is the solution of (\ref{empirical risk formular}) and the loss function $L$ in (\ref{empirical risk formular}) is an $M$-admissible loss function \citep{bousquet2002stability}, then the global sensitivity for $\hat{f}_{D}$ satisfies
+However, although the Representer Theorem provides an elegant solution for (\ref{empirical risk formular}), it is not suitable for calculating the global sensitivity since all the elements in the vector $(a_1,\cdots,a_n)$ change when we swap one individual in the dataset.
+In the following theorem, we provide a sensitivity analysis for $\hat{f}_{D}$ under certain regularized conditions. \begin{theorem} Suppose $\hat{f}_{D}$ is the solution of (\ref{empirical risk formular}) and the loss function $L$ in (\ref{empirical risk formular}) is an $M$-admissible loss function \citep{bousquet2002stability}, then the global sensitivity for $\hat{f}_{D}$ satisfies

-\end{theorem} \begin{remark} One can also prove the privacy loss $\E \|\tilde{f}_{D} - \hat{f}_{D}\|_{L^{2}}^{2}$ is bounded by $c_1 (\psi n)^{-2}$.
-We don't provide utility analysis for this case study as the statistical loss can vary based on different regularization conditions on $f_{0}$ and is out of the scope of this paper. \end{remark} The application scenario is wide since the upper bound holds for any convex and locally $M$-admissible loss function and bounded kernel with finite trace.
-For example, support vector mechanism with hinge-loss, non-parametric regression with square-loss, and logistic regression with $log(1+x)$-loss are potentially applicable learning models.
+\end{theorem} \begin{remark} One can also prove that the privacy error $\E \|\tilde{f}_{D} - \hat{f}_{D}\|_{L^{2}}^{2}$ is bounded by $c_1 (\psi n)^{-2}$.
+We do not provide a utility analysis for this case study as the statistical error can vary based on different settings of the problem and is out of the scope of this paper. \end{remark} The application scenario is broad since the upper bound for the global sensitivity holds for any convex and locally $M$-admissible loss function and bounded kernel with finite trace.
+For example, support vector machines with hinge loss, non-parametric regressions with square loss, and logistic regressions with $log(1+x)$ loss are all applicable settings.